gkjono/SolarWinds-Tools/README.md

 # SolarWinds-Tools
-Various scripts, queries and snippets for use with SolarWinds Orion I will post related information on https://solarwinds.gregkjono.com/
+Various scripts, queries and snippets for use with SolarWinds Orion.

+I will post related information on [SolarWinds.GregKjono.com](https://solarwinds.gregkjono.com/)